For live traffic updates follow @ndtraffic on Twitter provided by the Indiana State Police.

 Motorists are urged to use the following routes:

 - To exit, reverse the route, at SR933, turn north or south.
-If traffic backs occur on SR933 north bound, state police may direct traffic from Dorr to take south bound SR933.
+If traffic backups occur on SR933 north bound, state police may direct traffic from Dorr to take south bound SR933.
 Access to the IN Toll Road is available by going south on SR933 to west bound Angela to north bound Riverside Drive to west bound Cleveland Road to exit 72 of the Toll Road.
 This route may also be used by fans traveling other points north of campus.

-Most public parking (General Parking) is north of Douglas Road in White Field.
-The exception is parking available on a first come, first served basis on the Notre Dame Golf Course (once known as Burke Memorial Golf Course).
+Parking is also available on a first come, first served basis on the Notre Dame Golf Course (once known as Burke Memorial Golf Course).

 During inbound traffic, most roads leading to campus become one-way and motorists must follow directions of police officers.
 Access to campus lots are restricted to a special pass during the one-way traffic pattern.